Sailor of the Quarter: Religious Programs Specialist 1st Class Austin Sims

 GREAT LAKES, Ill.
-(July 21, 2020) – Naval Station Great Lakes announced their Sailors of the Quarter for the second quarter in an awards ceremony July 10, 2020.
+(July 21, 2020) – A photo of Religious Programs Specialist 1st Class Austin Sims, from Carmel, Indiana, Naval Station Great Lakes' Sailor of the Quarter.
+Naval Station Great Lakes announced their Sailors of the Quarter for the second quarter in an awards ceremony July 10, 2020.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Brigitte Johnston)

-Religious Programs Specialist 1st Class Austin Sims, from Carmel, Indiana, was named Sailor of the Quarter for Great Lakes.
-Sims is Great Lakes’ religious ministries department leading petty officer.
-He has been in the Navy for over nine years and aboard Great Lakes for two years.

-“I think it’s always important to recognize Sailors and staff for their hard work.
-The entire Naval Station Great Lakes team does a lot of phenomenal work day in and day out, and the work that culminated in my selection as Sailor of the Quarter is a direct reflection of my entire team,” said Sims.

 |Date Taken: